 Raised by his Australian artist mother, Dianne Coulter, in country Victoria, and later immersed in fashion, design and tech that took him to New York in 2016, Quinn’s exhibition path has brought him in close touch with creative communities across Europe and North America, from Madrid to Miami.

 You Little Rippa [YLR] is a curated collective of international artists I have conversed with over the past few years,” Quinn explains.
-“Some relationships continue into ‘penpal’ status — convos about everyday life, family and more.”
+“Some relationships continue into ‘penpal’ status — convos about everyday life, family and more, becoming admirers from afar.
+Artworks are traded, and a number of works from artists in the show are permanent fixtures in my home.”

 “It’s a rare assembly of contemporary artists from across the globe, connected through friendship, collecting and creative exchange,” says Kitty Clark, who trained in design and worked as a fashion buyer for Gucci before establishing Saint Cloche in 2015.
 She has instilled a similarly cross-disciplinary approach at her gallery, sharing with Quinn a desire for bringing down borders in art.

-Colt Seager (born 1993) is the painter of Celtic thresholds.
+Colt Seager (born 1993) is a painter of Celtic thresholds.
 Douglas Knesse (born 1996) is influenced by Brazil’s Neo-Concrete movement.
 Hetty Douglas (born 1992) loves the layering of billboard posters.
 Indiana Hoover (born 1987) is interested in conversations about the value of art.
 Julien Jaca (born 1985) began as an international tattoo artist.
 Loren Erdrich (born 1978) has collaborated with fashion designer Marc Jacobs.
 Mark William Kilford (born 1984) has created work for musician Nick Cave.
 Sebastian Helling (born 1975) is a disrupter of canvases.
-Sune Christiansen (born 1976) starts painting with iPad sketches.
+Sune Christiansen (born 1976) starts his paintings with iPad sketches.
 And Zac Hoffman (born 1992) is inspired by skate graphics and children’s encyclopedias.

-Colt Seager (born 1993) is the painter of Celtic thresholds.
+Colt Seager (born 1993) is a painter of Celtic thresholds.
 Douglas Knesse (born 1996) is influenced by Brazil’s Neo-Concrete movement.
 Hetty Douglas (born 1992) loves the layering of billboard posters.
 Indiana Hoover (born 1987) is interested in conversations about the value of art.
 Julien Jaca (born 1985) began as an international tattoo artist.
 Loren Erdrich (born 1978) has collaborated with fashion designer Marc Jacobs.
 Mark William Kilford (born 1984) has created work for musician Nick Cave.
 Sebastian Helling (born 1975) is a disrupter of canvases.
-Sune Christiansen (born 1976) starts painting with iPad sketches.
+Sune Christiansen (born 1976) starts his paintings with iPad sketches.
 And Zac Hoffman (born 1992) is inspired by skate graphics and children’s encyclopedias.